RyanMarcus/dirty-json/README.md

 This is still under *heavy development*.
 Most notably, I need to make a lot of the internals of the parser asynchronous.

+Turn this:
+    [5, 0.5, 'single quotes', "quotes in "quotes" in quotes"]

+Into this:
+    [5,0.5,"single quotes","quotes in \"quotes\" in quotes"]

 ## Why?
 We all love JSON.
 But sometimes, out in that scary place called "the real world", we see something like this: